Kangding: History

-Kangding was on the historical border between Tibet and the rest of China, from Kangding to the west lies Tibetan civilization where as to the east Han cultural areas; It was the capital of the Kingdom of Chakla.
+Kangding was on the historical border between Tibet and China.
+From Kangding to the west lies Tibetan civilization, whereas to the east are Han cultural areas.
+It was the capital of the Kingdom of Chakla.
 During its history, Kangding has witnessed many conflicts between Tibetan and Han polities.
 Kangding was for many centuries an important trading city where Han brick tea was carried by porters from Chengdu and other centres to trade for Tibetan wool.
 A dispute involving the sovereignty over the city between Tibet and the Qing was resolved when the Manchu forces took the city by storm in the Battle of Dartsedo in 1701.

 On July 1, 1786 an earthquake of 7.75 on the Moment magnitude scale ruined nearly the entire city.